-Important notice on the shoulder-turn technique during the golf-swing
+Golf Swing Tip!
+Important notice on the shoulder-turn technique

-Which, this can be fine in certain cases and some golfers feel that this is a good movement to think about, when they are looking for better swing rhythm.
-But typically, they might have moved too much and over extended their shoulder movement or simply as I describe this action as too much shoulder-turn or an over-turn.
+Which, the action can be fine in certain cases and some golfers feel that a good shoulder movement to think about when they are looking for better swing rhythm.
+But typically, they might have moved too much and overextended their shoulder movement or simply as I describe this action as too much shoulder-turn or an overturn.
 As a result of the over-turn, this has led my golfers to all sorts of miss-hit golf shots and bad swing faults.
 Such as; over-swinging and starting the down-swing with the upper half of the body were two principle swing faults that I observed.